systelab/systelab-wdio-test-validation/README.md

 - wdio-edgedriver-service
 - chromedriver

-Options:
+Options to be selected:
-On my local machine
+- On my local machine
-jasmine
+- Jasmine
-TypeScript as a compiler
+- TypeScript as a compiler
-./app/wdio-validation/specs where the test specs would be spec and allure reporter chromedriver and edgedriver services and select the npm install
+- ./app/wdio-validation/specs where the test specs would be
+- Spec and allure reporter
+- Chromedriver and edgedriver services
+- And select the npm install

 ### Install Systelab Components wdio library
 You need to install the systelab components wdio library